proycon/colibri/docs/source/index.rst

 Introduction
 --------------

 An alignment model establishes a translation from patterns in one model to patterns in another.
 Each alignment has an associated score, or a vector of multiple scores.
-Alignments can currently be computed in three ways, of which the last method is the superior one:
+Alignments can currently be computed in three ways, all of which are unsupervised, and the of which the last method is the superior one:

 # Co-occurrence (Jaccard) - Alignments are established according to simple Jaccard co-occurrence
 # Expectation Maximisation - Alignments between patterns are computed in a fashion similar to IBM Model 1, using Expectation Maximisation.
 Computation proceeds over the matrix of all patterns, rather than a matrix of mere words as in IBM Model 1.